Project Director Guide

 - Audience Evaluation/Survey forms are most effective if they are distributed prior to the program, possibly placed on the chairs in the room.
 Be sure to mention the evaluation at the beginning of the event and request that audience members complete the forms and return them to you at the end of the program.

-- Submit the Project Director Evaluation report form and a compilation of the Audience Survey forms, along with the Final Financial Report and copies of project materials to the MHC by the date indicated on your grant contract.
-All forms are available on the Third Coast Conversations program page of the MHC website.
-The final payment cannot be released until all of these reports are received and approved by MHC.
+- Submit the Project Director Evaluation report form and a compilation of the Audience Survey forms, along with the Final Financial Report and copies of project materials to the MH by the date indicated on your grant contract.
+All forms are available on the Third Coast Conversations program page of the MH website.
+The final payment cannot be released until all of these reports are received and approved by MH.

-Please include the MHC grant number given to your project when submitting print and digital materials – either as part of the file name, on a label, or as a cover sheet.
+Please include the MH grant number given to your project when submitting print and digital materials – either as part of the file name, on a label, or as a cover sheet.

 - Should be broadcast quality.